kyoto fish market

-At last month's terrific Japanese food symposium at New York (please see my post), I met one of the guest chefs from Kyoto, a man named Tetsuo Takenaka.
+At a Japanese cuisine symposium, I met one of the guest chefs from Kyoto, a man named Tetsuo Takenaka.
 He spoke English, and casually mentioned that he went to the market every morning before he started cooking at his restaurant, Seiwasou.
 I told him that I was planning to head to Kyoto soon and would love to accompany him.
 Takenaka-san kindly agreed.

 I met Takenaka-san this week at the Kyo-ichiban Market -- the Kyoto Central Market -- at 6:30am.
 Dressed in a warm-up jacket and NYPD baseball cap, clipboard in hand, he was already busy with the fish mongers.
 He led me into a brightly lit hall packed with 130 fresh fish vendors -- and scores of varieties of sea life.
 Following him in the market taught me something about fresh fish -- and the elements of Japanese cooking.

 Takenaka-san is a generous man and happy to explain things.
 We stopped beside a three-foot long mackerel resting on ice in a rectangular styrofoam box.
 "Look how fresh," he said.
 He poked at the fish's lean stomach and pointed out its small head and clear eyes - hallmarks of how recently it had been caught.